maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 See appropriate reference resources xmls for the details in the comments.

 ### Poweramp v3 skin options
 Poweramp v3 supports unique feature allowing user selectable skin options to be defined by skin author.
-Option is an "overlap" style which is applied in addition to main skin theme.
+Option is an "overlap" style which is applied in addition to the main skin theme.
 See sample skin **[xml/skins.xml](app/src/main/res/xml/skins.xml)** for reference.

 Options include:
-* option with just a name (rendered as half-width switch), or with the summary (rendered as 2 line switch):
+* simple option with just a name (rendered as half-width switch), or with the summary (rendered as 2 line switch):
 ```xml
 <option
     key="[preference unique key]"